jana-selvaraj/jana-selvaraj/README.md

 <hr>
 ✨ Step into my Tech Universe! ✨ <br>
 🚀 I am a Microsoft MVP, MCT (Microsoft Certified Trainer), and Microsoft Learn Expert dedicated to empowering learners and professionals in the tech ecosystem.
-<br>📚 I've also authored two books to help others master their tech journeys.
+<br>📚 I've also authored articles and blogs to help others master their tech journeys.
 Writing, teaching, and mentoring are my passions! 💡

-🌟 I specialize in AI, Microsoft Azure,Generative AI, and helping people unlock their potential with Microsoft technologies. <br>
+🌟 I specialize in AI, Microsoft Azure, Generative AI, and helping people unlock their potential with Microsoft technologies. <br>
 💻 "Learning never stops, and together, we can achieve more!" 🚴‍♀️

 🌟 Let's connect, grow, and innovate together! 🌍<br>